lupyuen/lupyuen.github.io/src/romfs.md

 _TCC compiles our C Program and sends it to NuttX Emulator...
 How does it work?_

-Here's the Teleporting Magic Trick that we saw...
+Recall our Teleporting Magic Trick...

 1. Browse to [__TCC RISC-V Compiler__](https://lupyuen.github.io/tcc-riscv32-wasm/romfs)